Sasan-Yavari/tic-tac-toe/README.md

 (usually O and X) to be configurable.
 Also it should be for 3 players instead of just 2.

-This program created based on [Metronom](https://www.metronom.com/) home assignment task for the hiring process.

 ## Design

 All the classes inside this program are created to be testable, readable and maintainable and the program itself is easy to deploy.